 Case example: Fortum – More efficient hydropower production

 Finnish energy company Fortum has made its hydropower production planning smarter with Apollo, a dedicated data and advanced analytics system.
 Through the Apollo user interface, hydropower planning experts can simultaneously manage Fortum’s hundreds of hydropower generator assets, run various optimizations automatically using state-of-the-art optimization methods, as well as analyze the results flexibly with varying degrees of granularity.
 The easy-to-use user interface and data management automation have helped Fortum boost the company’s hydropower asset efficiency, shorten its planning cycles, and improve its ability to simulate several what-if scenarios.

 These are only two examples of leveraging data and analytics on existing systems.
 Your business needs can be entirely different: For some use cases, real-time operations data may be crucial, while in some other cases the business benefit comes from longer-term planning using advanced analytics and AI.
 However, the key issue in all cases is to start from the most important business and end-user needs and approach the problem with an iterative process to build a flexible solution incrementally.
 In this way you can deliver continuous business value of data without a big upfront investment.

-If you want to learn more about how to build your operations smarter, sign up for our webinar on December 3.
+If you want to learn more about how to build your operations smarter, watch our webinar recording from here.